Our Disclosure

 TEC is a TD Global Asset Management growth ETF that trades on the TSX.
 It focuses on global large-cap tech stocks, with an 85.10% weight given to US-listed stocks.

-The largest holdings in TEC are Apple, Microsoft, Amazon, Alphabet, and Tesla.
+The largest holdings in TEC are Apple, Microsoft, Amazon, Alphabet, and NVIDIA.
 The largest Canadian holding is Shopify.

 Here are some key facts about this ETF: